-It seems like this should work well: detailed information about consumers grouped into segments so brands can advertise and deliver the right message to the right person.
+It seems like this should work well: detailed information about consumers grouped into segments so that brands can deliver the right message to the right person.

 Inference is the culprit.
-Traditional segmentation schemas are inferring that professional suburban women over 40, earning over $100K a year love expensive wine, Godiva chocolate, gardening, and gourmet cooking because I personally get bombarded with those ads.
-In reality, I drink tequila, hate chocolate, hold the record for killing anything botanical, and my kitchen is strictly for resale purposes only.
+Traditional segmentation schemas infer that professional suburban women over 40 earning more than $100K a year love expensive wine, Godiva chocolate, gardening, and gourmet cooking.
+How do I know this? because I personally get bombarded with those ads.
+In reality, I drink beer, avoid chocolate, hold the record for killing anything botanical, and my kitchen is strictly for resale purposes only.
 I’d rather do my taxes than spend time gardening and will do anything to avoid cooking.

 For personalization to work and to truly engage consumers in an authentic way – brands and retailers need to KNOW, not infer.
 Generalized segments, panel data from paid participants, and cookie tracking don’t deliver the individualized data about what’s important to the consumer and what will drive their buying behavior.

 So how can they KNOW?
-With new, innovative location-based services leveraging mobile devices, brands and retailers can get dynamic, anonymous local behavior data based on where consumers actually go and what they do in their daily lives.
-Using my own example, they’d be able to know—not guess, that I frequent Mexican restaurants, attend equestrian events, and go to my local community theatre twice a month.
+With geolocation data sourced from mobile devices, brands and retailers can get dynamic, pseudonymous, consumer behavioral data based on where consumers actually go and what they do in their daily lives.
+Using my own example, they’d be able to know—not guess – that I frequent Mexican restaurants, attend equestrian events, and go to my local community theater twice a month.
 Armed with these types of “real life” insights, wouldn’t you say that I’d be receptive to offers from a whole new set of brands?